qzydustin/qzydustin.github.io/_posts/2022-07-18-tutorial-for-trojan-proxy-setup.md

 ---
 layout: post
-title: Trojan Proxy Setup Tutorial
+title: Tutorial for Trojan Proxy Setup
 date: 2022-07-18 16:58:55 -0700
-category: Technology-Tutorial
+category: Technology
 ---

 My goal is to build a proxy that bypasses network censorship.
 This time I used trojan-gfw.
 It works by disguising all traffic as https traffic.
 This makes it impossible for ISPs to identify the traffic.